Adaptive Driving Program in the Inland Empire: On the Road Again

 Behind-the-Wheel Evaluation: Our occupational therapist will evaluate your basic skills in vehicle operation, along with your knowledge of road and traffic situations.
 Your vision, reaction speed cognition and other practical skills will be measured using appropriate clinical tools.
 If needed, you'll have access to driving aides, such as adjustable hand controls, steering devices and a left-foot accelerator.
 For your safety, our vehicle is also equipped with dual steering, gas and brake pedals.

-Engineering and Equipment: If you should need adaptive equipment, our occupational therapist will make specific recommendations or prescriptions.
+Engineering and Equipment: If you should need adaptive equipment, our occupational therapist will make specific recommendations.
 We'll provide you with resource information to help you choose the vehicle or specially constructed devices that are right for you.
 We will also show you ways to compensate for particular problems, such as hearing impairment, movement deficits, or perceptual difficulties.

 Training: We'll show you basic vehicle operation, road skills, driving in accordance with the law and the use of adaptive equipment.
 Our occupational therapist's instruction also includes the loading and unloading of a wheelchair and appropriate parking.
 We'll prepare you for DMV testing and independent driving.
 If you prefer, we can help you make arrangements for training through other sources.